-If you have recently applied for a credit card, loan, or mortgage, you may know that your creditor checked your credit score before deciding whether or not to lend to you.
+If you have recently applied for a credit card, loan, or mortgage, you probably know that your creditor checked your credit score before deciding whether to lend to you.
 But you may still be unsure about what exactly a credit score is or how it’s calculated.
-Here are some frequently asked questions about credit scores that could help to make sense of your score, and help you to develop the skills to improve it.
+The following is a summary of five important credit score factors that could help to make sense of your score, with ways to develop the skills to improve it.

 A credit score is a number that symbolizes your creditworthiness based on your credit history.
-Lenders use this information to determine if you are safe to lend to—but it can be used for many other purposes, as well.
+Your credit score factors into a lender’s determination of whether you are a safe borrower—but it can be used for many other purposes, as well.
 Companies use your credit score to determine if they should approve you for things like credit cards and mortgages, but also may use it when deciding about jobs or property rental contracts.

 When you have a high credit score, you’re more likely to qualify and get the best rates.
 On the other hand, as your credit score decreases, it’ll be harder to find someone who will lend to you, and your rates will likely increase.

 Your score is determined by measuring different factors in your credit history.
 The most trusted measure is the FICO score, created by the Fair Isaac Corporation, and widely used to calculate a person’s creditworthiness.

 There is also the VantageScore, developed by a partnership between three credit reporting agencies: Equifax, Transunion, and Experian.
 It is also a measure of creditworthiness, but it’s used less often than the FICO Score.

 Both FICO and VantageScore range from 300 to 850, but they’re calculated in slightly different ways.
 With both kinds of credit scoring models, the higher your score, the lower the risk for the lender.
 The following tables show how the different credit score ranges work: